How to Win the Stock Market Game: Cracking the Code

 The early bird gets the worm; the late bird the bullet.
 Sol Palha

 We covered this topic several years ago but used a chart of the now-defunct company CMGI.
-Hence, we decided to come out with this new update.
+Hence, we decided to come up with this new update.
 In this example, we will use the NASDAQ.
-The chart below is a graphic representation of the thought process that the average investor experiences when trying to get into any investment.
+The chart below (the one that illustrates the various states of the mass mindset, numbered 1-13) is a graphic representation of the thought process the average investor experiences when trying to get into any investment.
 The same concept applies to any stock, index or market.
-Hence GOOG, AAPL, WMT IBM, NTES, SOHU, MSFT, etc., are all bound by the same rules.
+Hence, GOOG, AAPL, WMT IBM, NTES, SOHU, MSFT, etc., are all bound by the same rules.

-Most investors jump into the markets without taking the time to do any legwork.
-They assume they are ready to take on the stock market by reading a few books, listening to the talking heads on CNBC and following a few so-called experts.
-The market is a mighty beast with a more than 90% win ratio.
+Most investors jump into the markets without doing any legwork.
+They assume they are ready to take on the stock market by reading a few books, listening to the talking heads on CNBC, and following a few so-called experts.
+The market is a mighty beast with over 90% win ratio.
 Only 10% of investors can consistently claim to walk away with gains.

 How to Win the Stock Market Game Tip 2

-It is a lamentable truth that the ordinary individual, regardless of their background, is often the victim of the harsh realities of investing.
+It is a lamentable truth that ordinary individuals, regardless of their background, are often the victims of the harsh realities of investing.
 This is due, in no small part, to their tendency to act before they think.
-Alas, emotions seem to drive their decision-making process, an unfortunate circumstance utterly incompatible with the rational world of investing.
+Alas, emotions drive their decision-making process, an unfortunate circumstance utterly incompatible with the rational world of investing.

-As one might expect, those who allow their emotions to guide their investments are doomed to suffer financial ruin.
+As one might expect, those who allow their emotions to guide their investments are doomed to financial ruin.
 Therefore, it is imperative that we cast aside our emotions and banish them from our minds.
-In investing, emotions are an unwelcome distraction, a hindrance that must be eliminated without hesitation.
+Emotions are an unwelcome distraction in investing, a hindrance that must be eliminated without hesitation.

 The Solution Is Simple